donutkre/push_swap/README.md

 Pushswap
 --------------------------------------
-### Using stack aand stack , sort the bnumbers entered as arguments on the stack ain ascending order.
+### Using stack a and stack , sort the b numbers entered as arguments on the stack a in ascending order.

 These are the functions that need to be implemented to run the program.
 - sa: swap a - Swapsa the top two elements of .
 (Does nothing when there are no elements or only one element.)